Microcontroller-Oscilloscope/lib_avr/src/board_avr.md

-# Uno r3
+# AVR

-This repository contains the code necessary to run the `Uno r3` microcontroller oscilloscope.
+This repository contains the code necessary to run the `Atmel AVR` microcontroller oscilloscope.
 This repository requires the [Core](https://github.com/Microcontroller-Oscilloscope/Core) to function and [Unity Tests](https://github.com/Microcontroller-Oscilloscope/UnityTests) to verify its functionality.

 Mark Descriptions:<br>
 &check;: Fully supported<br>